RayBB/tiktok-slackbot/README.md

 # TikTok to Twitter Slackbot

 Wish you could watch TikToks in Slack?
 Me too.
 I made a Slackbot fix that by uploading TikToks to Twitter and then posting the Tweets back in a Slack thread.

+---
+ 1~ Slackbot replies to post:
 <kbd>
   <img src="media/reply.gif">
 </kbd>

 <details>
-  <summary>Playing Example</summary>
+  <summary>2~ You watch TikTok</summary>

   <kbd>
     <img src="media/thread.gif">